NipunDewthilina/Credible-Not-Credible-Model/README.md

 # Credit-Card-Model
-This research aimed at the case of customersâ€™ default payments in Taiwan and compares the predictive accuracy of probability of default among six data mining methods.
+This research aimed at the case of customers default payments in Taiwan and compares the predictive accuracy of probability of default among six data mining methods.